ysmood/kit/readme.md

 ### http

-The http request lib from stdlib is pretty verbose to use.
+The http lib from stdlib is pretty verbose to use.
 The `gokit.Req` is a much better alternative to use with it's fluent api design.
-You will reduce a lot of your code without sacrificing performance.
-It covers all the functions of the Go's stdlib one, no api is hidden from the origin http lib.
+It helps to reduce the code without sacrificing performance and flexiblity.
+No api is hidden from the origin http lib.

 ```go
 package main